Manchester was recently named the best city in the UK to be a landlord by Go Compare, sparking worldwide interest.

 Manchester is a hugely diverse city, with over 200 different languages spoken.
 40% of adults in the region can speak at least two languages, meaning individuals from all over the globe feel immediately at home.
 Following the uncertainty of Brexit, Manchester continues to draw foreigners from the continent and beyond.

-Manchester is a forward-thinking city with an impressive arts scene and bustling nightlife.
-Interestingly, the region has pledged to be carbon neutral by 2038.
+Furthermore, Manchester is a forward-thinking city with an impressive arts scene and bustling nightlife.
+And positively, the region has pledged to be carbon neutral by 2038.

 A Huge Regeneration Project

 The Northern Powerhouse is a term that is unavoidable when discussing investment in the UK.

 The idea was introduced in 2014 by the Chancellor of the Exchequer, George Osborne.
 Created with a promise to build excellent links between the booming northern cities and increase spending, drawing businesses away from London.

 For too long, northern cities felt left behind by the soaring economy in London.
 However, Manchester is now clearly leading the way in this gigantic venture.

 There are countless regeneration projects currently ongoing in Manchester.
 Two of the most prominent are Manchester Waters and NOMA.